Is Square Safe For Customers? Everything You Need To Know About Square Payments Security

 Square PCI Compliance Is Free & Easy

 Square covering PCI compliance payment security for no extra charge is a fairly big convenience.
 When you consider that Square handles SAQ requirements, assessors, and the auditing process — all things that you’d normally need a workforce, budgeting, and time to complete — the value becomes even more substantial.
-For more information on what PCI compliance is and what it means for your small business when you accept credit cards, check out The Quick Guide To PCI Compliance For Small Businesses: What You Need To Know & How To Become Compliant.
+To get a better grasp on what PCI compliance is and what it means for your small business when you accept credit cards, it’s a good idea to do your research on PCI compliance for small businesses.

 Square Builds Security Into Its Software

-We’re all trying to reduce our “touchpoints” during the payment process.
-Your customers are looking for these features, and I’m sure you are, too.
+During COVID-19, businesses gave more thought to reducing “touchpoints” during the payment process.
+Even now, businesses and customers are more conscious about spreading germs during transactions, with contactless payments providing a clear benefit in this regard.
 Here are a few ways you can take advantage of Square’s secure payment features for touch-free payments.

 The Bottom Line: Is Square Safe To Use?